Ali-Tohidifar/BlendCon/README.md

 # BlendCon
+## Official implementation of Make it till you fake it: Construction-centric computational framework for simultaneous image synthetization and multimodal labeling

 BlendCon is a fully automated framework designed for synthesizing and labeling construction imagery data.
 It facilitates the simulation of a construction site by orchestrating 3D mobile objects against a 3D background and produces multimodal labels for target entities.
 This tool is especially valuable in training object detection models in construction environments.